-Such an action uniquely determines an element of $H_1(M_g,\mathbb{Z})'\cong\mathbb{Z}^{2g}$, and so all that is required is to show that every element of $H_1(M_g,\mathbb{Z})'$ is realised in this way. \smallbreak Assume that we have drawn the dual graph of $F$ on $M_g$, so we have some embedding $Q\subset M_g$.
+Such an action uniquely determines an element of $Hom(H_1(M_g,\mathbb{Z}),\mathbb{Z})$, since for any two $i$-loops $v$ and $w$, the action on the endpoint of the lift $\widetilde{vw}$ starting at $i_0$ is the same as the action on the endpoint of the lift $\widetilde{wv}$.
+So all that is required is to show that every element of $Hom(H_1(M_g,\mathbb{Z}),\mathbb{Z})$ is realised in this way. \smallbreak Assume that we have drawn the dual graph of $F$ on $M_g$, so we have some embedding $Q\subset M_g$.
 Let $C$ be a curve in $M_g$ representing some $\beta\in H_1(M_g,\mathbb{Z})$.
-We can pick $C$ so that it doesn't go throught the vertices of $Q$.
+We can pick $C$ so that it doesn't go through the vertices of $Q$.
 Let $p^{-1}(C)$ be the preimage of $C$ under the projection from the universal cover.
 Now number the tiles in $\tilde{F}$ so that the difference between two adjacent tiles $j$ and $k$ is given by the oriented intersection number of the arrow between the vertices in the dual graph corresponding to $j$ and $k$, with $p^{-1}(C)$.
+We give tile $i_0$ the number 0.
 This gives an assignment of numbers to the tiles of $\tilde{F}$.
-By construction, the corresponding element of $H_1(M_g)'$ is the image of $\beta$ under the natural isomorphism induced by the nondegenerate intersection product.
-This completes the proof. \end{proof} \begin{rem} Define $T'_W$ to be the largest sub-torus of $(\Cp^*)^{|E|}$ preserving the superpotential relations and acting with trivial weight on the simple loop $\omega_i$.
-In the course of the above proof we have shown that $T'_W$ acts with trivial weight on \textit{all} simple loops. \end{rem}
+By construction, the corresponding element of $Hom(H_1(M_g),\mathbb{Z})$ is the image of $\beta$ under the natural isomorphism induced by the nondegenerate intersection product.
+This completes the proof. \end{proof}